 This spatchcock turkey recipe is a whole turkey that’s been brined, then flattened and roasted until golden brown.
 A spatchcocked turkey cooks significantly faster than a traditional roast turkey, and comes out tender and juicy every time!

-Spatchcocking a turkey seems a little intimidating, but it is surprisingly easy and worth the effort.
-Simply place the bird on its breast and locate the spine.
+Spatchcocking a turkey may seem intimidating, but it is surprisingly easy and worth the effort.
+Place the bird on its breast and locate the spine.
 On either side of the backbone cut down the length of the spine.
 Use poultry shears or a good set of kitchen shears.
-You want to snip through the ribs about 1/2 inch to an inch away from the spine.
-Cut all the way down the length of the spine on both sides of the spine until you can remove the back bone.
+Snip through the ribs about 1/2 inch to an inch away from the spine.
+Cut down the spine on both sides until you can remove it.

 With the backbone removed, flip the bird over so that the breast is facing up.
 Spread the bird across a sheet pan and press down hard on the breast.
 You want to break the bones on the rib cage.
 Feel free to use two hands on top of each other for more force.
 Once some of the rib bones are broken the bird will lie flatter on a sheet pan.